simolus3/drift/docs/docs/writing_queries/writing_queries.md

   // using replace will update all fields from the entry that are not marked as a primary key.
   // it will also make sure that only the entry with the same primary key will be updated.
   // Here, this means that the row that has the same id as entry will be updated to reflect
   // the entry's title, content and category.
-Unlike write, this supports setting columns back
+As it set's its where clause automatically, it
-  // to null.
-As it set's its where clause automatically, it can not be used together with where. return update(todos).replace(entry);
+  // can not be used together with where. return update(todos).replace(entry);
 }

 Future feelingLazy() {
-  // delete the oldest nine entries return (delete(todos)..where((t) => t.id.isSmallerThanValue(10))).go();
+  // delete the oldest nine tasks return (delete(todos)..where((t) => t.id.isSmallerThanValue(10))).go();
 }
 ```